Strengthening and Empowering Communities via Education & Support Systems

 At-risk Youth may be referred by Department of Social Services, Churches, District Court, Probation/Parole Officers, District Attorneys, Public Defenders, Private Attorneys, School Personnel or Self-Referrals.

-Families F1rst is a Parenting Program in which parents learn how to communicate more effectively with their children.
+Families F1rst is a 6-week Parenting Program in which parents learn how to communicate more effectively with their children.
 Learning techniques to discipline in positive ways, and to build their kids’ self-esteem.
 Parents also have the opportunity to share their method of rapport to help other parents.
-DCTS offers Families F1rst Program for all programming.

 Target Population: Parents with Children ranging from age 5 -17 years old